 If you’ve learned all about the CIA requirements, scheduled your CIA exam appointment, and purchased your CIA review course, then you’re ready to take the next step: starting your exam studies.
-Whether or not you’ve studied for accounting certification exam before, you can benefit from reading these CIA tips for studying.
+Whether or not you’ve prepared for an accounting certification exam before, you can benefit from reading these CIA exam tips for studying.
 I’ve collected them from readers, review course providers, and industry experts.
 They’ll help you increase the efficiency and effectiveness of each CIA study session.
 So, use these tips to learn how to prepare for the CIA exam today.

 Why should you prioritize studying efficiently for the CIA exam?

 Well, once you enter the CIA program, you only have 4 years to pass all 3 CIA exam parts.
 And once you receive your authorization to test, you only have 180 days to schedule your exam appointment.
 So, studying efficiently for the CIA exam will help you meet these deadlines and earn the CIA certification faster.

 Efficient CIA exam prep involves taking these 5 steps:

 Before you delve deeply into the content of the CIA exam, you need to discover the basics.
 Researching the CIA exam format reveals that the exam has 3 parts:

 Each CIA exam part includes 100-125 multiple-choice questions that you must answer in 120-150 minutes.
 With this time limit, you have a little more than a minute to complete each question.

 The CIA exam passing score is 600 on a scale of 250-700.
 Since the questions are 100% multiple choice and are equally weighted, we can deduce the passing rate to be 80%.
 Though that percentage is high, the test is straightforward, so you can pass if you put in the effort.

 Again, you need to understand the structure of the CIA exam ASAP so you can see what you’re up against.
 Knowing more about the exam format before you focus on the topics will make your path to success clearer.
 And when you know where you’re going, you can get there faster.